walder/Skynet-IADS/README.md

 Older SAM sites are more susceptible to jamming.

 Here is a [list of SAM sites currently supported by the jammer](https://docs.google.com/spreadsheets/d/16rnaU49ZpOczPEsdGJ6nfD0SLPxYLEYKmmo4i2Vfoe0/edit#gid=0) and its effectiveness.
 When setting up a jammer you can decide which SAM Sites it is able to jam.
-For example you could design a mission in which the jammer is not able to jam a SA-6 but it is able to jam a SA-2.
+For example you could design a mission in which the jammer is not able to jam a SA-6 but is able to jam a SA-2.
 The jammer effeciveness is not based on any real world data I just read about the different types and made my own conclusions.
-In the mission editro you add the jammer to a unit.
+In the mission editor you add the jammer to a unit.
 I suggest you take an F-111 as jammer plattform and add it to your strike package.

 # Using Skynet in the mission editor
-Skynet requires MIST.
-A version is provided in this repository or you can download the most current version [here](https://github.com/mrSkortch/MissionScriptingTools).
 It's quite easy to setup an IADS have a look at the demo missions in the /demo-missions/ folder.

 ## Placing units
 This tutorial assumes you are familiar on how to set up a SAM site in DCS.
 If not I suggest you watch [this video](https://www.youtube.com/watch?v=YZPh-JNf6Ww) by the Grim Reapers.